Kaulunani Staff

 IRA Community Partnership Coordinator, Email

 Koki Atcheson (she/her) helps our Kaulunani program and partnerships grow with support from the Inflation Reduction Act.
-She first started at Kaulunani as a Kupu Member from the Conservation Leadership Development Program in the Fall of 2022.
+She first started at Kaulunani as a Kupu Member from the Conservation Leadership Development Program in early 2023.
 She also has experience in invasive species outreach and conservation advocacy communications.

 She attended high school at Pacific Buddhist Academy and studied environmental science at Colorado College.
 A fun fact about Koki is that she loves to sew and daydreams about the connections between sustainability and crafting!